David Gulpilil: Dance

-Perhaps the most renowned traditional dancer in Australia, Gulpilil organised troupes of dancers and musicians and performed at festivals throughout the country, including the prestigious Darwin Australia Day Eisteddfod dance competition, which he won four times.
-In November 1997, Gulipilil's dance troupe performed at the second National Aboriginal Dance Conference in Adelaide (hosted by the National Aboriginal Dance Council Australia (NADCA)), at which cultural and intellectual property rights and copyright issues for Australian Indigenous dancers were discussed.
+In November 1997, Gulipilil's dance troupe performed at the second National Aboriginal Dance Conference in Adelaide (hosted by the National Aboriginal Dance Council Australia (NADCA).)
+The conference included discussions of cultural and intellectual property rights and copyright issues for Australian Indigenous dancers.
 A free concert was given in Rymill Park / Murlawirrapurka.
 The troupe was given a A$9,000 grant from the Northern Territory Government to attend the third conference in Sydney in 1999.

 Writing and painting

-In addition to his career in dance, music, film and television, Gulpilil was also an acclaimed storyteller.
+In addition to his career in dance, music, film and television, Gulpilil was an acclaimed storyteller.
 He wrote the text for two volumes of children's stories based on Yolngu beliefs.
 These books also feature photographs and drawings by Australian artists, and convey Gulpilil's reverence for the landscape, people and traditional culture of his homeland.

 King brown snake with blue tongue lizard at Gulparil waterhole, painted by Gulpilil in 2013–14, is in the Art Gallery of South Australia's collection.